As financial fraud becomes increasingly persistent, we work alongside our clients to help protect them from further losses and future scams.

 Identity theft ranges from a single fraudulent transaction to creating and accessing new accounts in the victim’s name.
 As the volume of these threats increases, so does the potential risk to your financial security.
 That’s why RBC Wealth Management makes cybersecurity a top priority.
 We update and adapt our technology to combat identity theft and promote online security.
 Our financial advisors can also help you take actions to safeguard your information.
 Learn more about cybersecurity.

+Our fraud and scam recovery guide provides guidance on recovering from fraud, scams and identity theft.
 Let’s work together to help reduce your risk and give you peace of mind.